microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 It’s not required to run the script directly on any specific Exchange Server in your environment.
 Just copy it to a machine that has the Exchange Management Shell (EMS) installed.

-**Note** Over time, we will be updating the script and documentation.
+**Note:** Over time, we will be updating the script and documentation.
 The script will attempt to auto-update when it is run.
 If the computer where the script is run is not connected to the Internet, this update check will fail.
 You should always check for the latest version of the script before running it.

 #### Parameters